 Performers must be at the performance venue no later than twenty minutes before the beginning of the recital.
 Participating students and their families are expected to remain for the duration of the recital, thereby providing a respectful, consistent audience for all performers.

 In addition to the recitals, I try to have two or three "coffee house" events during the year to provide students with additional performance opportunities.In These events are less formal and take place at local coffee houses or musical venues.
 Students may bring family and friends to watch their performances, but may come and go more freely than one would in a formal recital setting.
 As always, though, they are encouraged to hang around, support their friends and fellow studio members, and patronize the venue.

 For more information, see the pricing page.

-Monthly payment reminders or invoices will be sent via email, SMS, paypal, venmo, or zelle, depending upon your preferred method of payment.
+Monthly payment reminders or invoices will be sent via email, SMS, paypal, venmo, Google Pay, or zelle, depending upon your preferred method of payment.
 Cash and checks are also acceptable, but must be brought by the student to the first lesson of the month.
 Your bank's online billpay should also be able to send a monthly recurring payment in the form of a check through the mail.

 Termination of Lessons

 If you should decide to terminate lessons at any time during the year, the studio requires a two-week notice.
 Regardless of when notice is given, such student shall be financially responsible for the last two weeks of study, whether or not the student chooses to attend.

 As a music instructor, I care for and support all of my students and their families in a very special way.
 One-on-one education is very concentrated, and the bond between teacher and student can grow quite strong.
 Nevertheless, the studio reserves the right to terminate a student’s lessons for the following infractions: